piscisvolans/piscisvolans.github.io/about.md

 After grad school (Ph.D. expected 2017) I want to solve technology and policy problems in space exploration and help put humans on Mars.

-I love writing, science fiction, Americana music, and cats.
+Outside of work, I love writing, Americana music, science fiction, and cats.
 As a kid I was an Air Force brat, and we lived in Japan, New Mexico, Alabama, Germany, Virginia, Rhode Island, Washington DC, Mississippi, and North Carolina.

 <div class="about">
 <div class="container">